protocol/CryptoNetLab/open_problems/Proof-of-Space_and_Useful_Space_Open_Problems.md

 Directions

 1. "Local encoding": That is, keep the additive construction, but make the advice depending only on a small piece of data.
 For example, say that data are divided into blocks of 32 bytes each (or other sizes), then we use an advice that has the same block structure and for which the i-th block can be generated by re-computing few other blocks (in principle even zero other blocks).
 This would give much more flexibility: to update the block i in the data the prover needs to recompute only a few advice blocks instead of re-running entirely the initialization.
 This solution could work well with Proof of Useful Space constructed on top of hash-table based PoS.
-See [[Problem 4]{.ul}][Problem 4: Proof of Useful Space from hash-based PoS].
+See [Problem 4][Problem 4: Proof of Useful Space from hash-based PoS].

 2. In the idea sketched above, the updated cost is linear in the size of the update, which is not ideal.
 As an example, this would be acceptable in case of updating a small portion of the data, but would not be any beneficial for a complete data update.
 For example, for Filecoin we are interested in the possibility of transitioning from a replica that encodes no useful data (eg, zeros, called "Committed Capacity, CC, sector") to a replica that encodes useful data from a client ("Real Data sector").
 Can we have the initialization cost as a real one time cost per replica, no matter what happens to the data encoded into the replica itself?